BaileySri/Practical-Software-Defense-for-GPS-Spoofing-on-a-Hobby-UAV/README.md

-# You Can’t Get There from Here: Orthogonal Sensor Detection of UAV GPS Spoofing
+# Practical Software Defense for GPS Spoofing on a Hobby-UAV

 ## Paper Abstract
 Autonomous systems, such as unmanned aerial vehicles (UAVs)